MAY 2026

 Read the editorial →

 All underlying data lives in the GitHub repo under /data.
-Plain CSVs; no database, no build step, no login.
+Plain CSVs; no database, no build step, no login required.
+Download any file, run your own numbers, and tell us if we got something wrong.

 This site favors explicit methodology over headline-friendly numbers.
-Every derived number on every page links back to its underlying CSV and, where applicable, to the script that produced it.
+Every finding on the report pages links back to its underlying CSV and, where applicable, to the script that produced it.
 The master reference is METHODOLOGY.md — the "show your work" index.
 A few caveats readers should also carry: